timsayshey/CFWheels-UpStarter/readme.md

 ## What is it?

+UpStarter is a CFWheels Plugin that creates Models, Views and Controllers based on your Database.
 Think scaffolding on steroids with lots of bootstrappy goodness sprinkled in.

 ## Installation